 - Oscar’s trashcan

 Characters of Frosting

-Top each cupcake with multi-opening piping tip, like the Wilton 233 tip.
+Top each cupcake with a multi-opening piping tip, like the Wilton 233 tip.
 Be sure to match frosting colors to the characters you’d like to depict.
-Then, looking at images of the characters, place fondant eyes or other edible eyes on each cupcake, and add lines for mouths, fondant tongues, piped on hair, or other details that will help distinguish one character from another.
+Then, looking at images of the characters, place fondant eyes or other edible eyes on each cupcake, and add lines for mouths, fondant tongues, piped-on hair, or other details that will help distinguish one character from another.